 A BIP without data is a wishful document.
 Collect the same data you collected during the FBA (frequency, duration, or intensity of the target behaviour) on an ongoing basis.
 Plot it on a simple chart.
 The trend line tells you whether the plan is working.

 Review the data fortnightly.
 Apply the four-point decision rule: if four consecutive data points show no improvement, change the plan.
 Do not wait for the half-termly review.
 Do not assume the plan needs more time.
-If the behaviour is not decreasing after two weeks of consistent implementation, something in the plan is wrong: the function may be incorrect, the replacement may not be adequately reinforced, or adults may not be implementing the plan with fidelity.
+If the behaviour is not decreasing after two weeks of consistent use, something is wrong with the plan.
+The function may be incorrect, the replacement may not be reinforced enough, or adults may not be following the plan properly.

 Implementation fidelity is the most common reason BIPs fail.
 The plan may be perfect on paper but inconsistently applied in practice.
-A Year 5 teacher uses the break card system; the supply teacher on Wednesdays sends the pupil to the corridor.
+A Year 5 teacher uses the break card system; the supply teacher on Wednesdays sends the learner to the corridor.
 That inconsistency undermines the entire plan.
-All adults who interact with the pupil need training on the BIP, and fidelity should be checked periodically.
+All adults who interact with the learner need training on the BIP, and fidelity should be checked periodically.

 Common BIP Mistakes